PASSIONLab/BELLA/README.md

 -x : SeqAn xDrop [7]
 -e : Error rate [0.15]
 -q : Estimare error rate from the dataset [FALSE]
--u : Use default error rate setting [FALSE]
+-t : Use default error rate setting [FALSE]
 -m : Total RAM of the system in MB [auto estimated if possible or 8,000 if not] -z : Do not run pairwise alignment [FALSE]
 -d : Deviation from the mean alignment score [0.10]